 The National Western Complex is one of Denver’s largest venues.
 It encompasses 600,000 square feet and can accommodate more than 10,000 visitors at a time.
 Year-round, it hosts a variety of public events, industry conventions, concert series, and more.

 It’s most known as the annual location of the National Western Stock Show, which occurs in mid-January.
-Other noteworthy events include the Denver Home Show and the Mile High Showdown Car Show.
+Other noteworthy events in 2026 include the Denver Home Show and the Mile High Showdown Car Show.
 The Denver Mineral, Fossil, Gem & Jewelry Show is another recurring favorite.

 Engage in Free Educational Programming at CSU Spur